catalyst-cooperative/pudl/docs/data_catalog.rst

 Size (Uncompressed) 299 MB
 PUDL Code           ``eia923``
 Years Liberated     2009-2018
-Records Liberated   ~2 million
+Records Liberated   ~3.2 million
-Issues              `open issues labeled epacems <https://github.com/catalyst-cooperative/pudl/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aeia923>`__
+Issues              `Open EIA 923 issues <https://github.com/catalyst-cooperative/pudl/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aeia923>`__
 =================== ===========================================================

-Nearly all of EIA Form 923 is being pulled into the PUDL database, for years 2009-2017.
+Nearly all of EIA Form 923 is being pulled into the PUDL database, for years 2009-2018.
 Earlier data is available from EIA, but the reporting format for earlier years is substantially different from the present day, and will require more work to integrate.
-Monthly year to date releases are not yet being integrated.
+Monthly year to date releases are not yet being integrated, and only larger utilities are required to make monthly reports.

+We have not yet integrated tables reporting fuel stocks on hand, data from Puerto Rico, or EIA 923 schedules 6, 7, and 8.

 .. _data-epacems: